Bill Curry: Coaching career

 Prior to his first head coaching assignment, Curry served as an assistant at Georgia Tech in 1976 and then for three seasons in the NFL (1977–1979) as Offensive Line Coach with the Green Bay Packers.

-Curry returned to Georgia Tech in 1980 as head football coach.
-While it has been reported that Curry's first head coaching decision was to dismiss the quarterbacks coach, Steve Spurrier, he denies it.
-Curry said, "I never fired Steve.
-Georgia Tech fired the [Pepper Rodgers] staff before I got there.
-Then while I was deliberating who from that staff to retain, Steve took the Duke [assistant's] job."
+Curry returned to Georgia Tech in 1980 as head football coach to replace Pepper Rodgers.
+While it has been reported that one of Curry's first head coaching decision was to dismiss the quarterbacks coach, Steve Spurrier.
+Supposedly, Spurrier held a grudge for it.

 Curry led his team to a 9–2–1 record in 1985 and a win in the All-American Bowl.
 For his efforts, he was named the ACC Coach of the Year in 1985 by the Associated Press and the Atlantic Coast Conference media.
 Curry posted a 34–43–4 record over seven years at his alma mater, including winning seasons in 1982 (6–5), 1984 (6–4–1), and 1985 (9–2–1) and won the All-American Bowl.

 Curry then accepted a job as head coach at the University of Alabama.
 There he posted a record of 26–10, won a share of the Southeastern Conference (SEC) title in 1989 and made bowl appearances every year of his three-year tenure.
 In September 1988, he refused to fly his Alabama team to play Texas A&M because of fears that Hurricane Gilbert would harm his players.
-The hurricane never reached Texas A&M at College Station, Texas, and Aggies coach Jackie Sherrill claimed Curry used the threat of weather as an excuse because his quarterback was injured.
+The hurricane never reached Texas A&M at College Station, Texas that saw Curry subject to ridicule and criticism from A&M coach Jackie Sherrill that he was doing it to try and dodge the team with their quarterback being hurt with a knee injury.
 The game was rescheduled for December 1, when Alabama routed A&M, 30–10.
 Curry also suspended Alabama quarterback Jeff Dunn for breaking team rules prior to the 1988 Sun Bowl against Army.

 After posting a 10–1 regular season record (the only blemish being a third loss in a row to Auburn), Curry's 1989 Crimson Tide squad shared the SEC title with Auburn and Tennessee—Alabama's first SEC title since 1981—and earned the berth in the 1990 Sugar Bowl, where they lost to the Miami Hurricanes, 33–25.
 Curry was honored in 1989 as the SEC Coach of the Year and received the Bobby Dodd Coach of the Year Award.